Cogniac Privacy Policy

 • We may collect personal information from you, such as your first and last name, e-mail, phone number, username and password when you create an account to log in to our Services (“Account”).

-• When you place or create object tags, the Service will collect the object tags to train the Services to recognize the objects and events you designate.
+• When you place or create Object Tags, the Service will collect the Object Tags to train the Services to recognize the Objects and Events you designate.

 • If you provide us feedback or contact us via email, we will collect your name and email address, as well as any other content included in the email, in order to send you a reply.